Insular Government of the Philippine Islands: Jones Law

 Filipino activists suspended the independence campaign during the First World War and supported the United States and the Allies of World War I against the German Empire.
-After the war they resumed their independence drive with great vigour.
+After the war, they resumed their independence drive with great vigour.
 On March 17, 1919, the Philippine Legislature passed a "Declaration of Purposes", which stated the inflexible desire of the Filipino people to be free and sovereign.
 A Commission of Independence was created to study ways and means of attaining liberation ideal.
 This commission recommended the sending of an independence mission to the United States.
 The "Declaration of Purposes" referred to the Jones Law as a veritable pact, or covenant, between the American and Filipino peoples whereby the United States promised to recognize the independence of the Philippines as soon as a stable government should be established.
 American Governor-General Harrison had concurred in the report of the Philippine Legislature as to a stable government.

 The Philippine Legislature funded an independence mission to the United States in 1919.
 The mission departed Manila on February 28 and met in America with and presented their case to Secretary of War Newton D. Baker.
-U.S. President Woodrow Wilson, in his 1921 farewell message to Congress, certified that the Filipino people had performed the condition imposed on them as a prerequisite to independence, declaring that, this having been done, the duty of the U.S. is to grant Philippine independence.
+US President Woodrow Wilson, in his 1921 farewell message to Congress, certified that the Filipino people had performed the condition imposed on them as a prerequisite to independence, declaring that, this having been done, the duty of the U.S. is to grant Philippine independence.
 Neither Congress nor Warren G. Harding, Wilson's successor as president, acted on Wilson's recommendation.
-In 1921, President Harding sent William Cameron Forbes and Leonard Wood as heads of the Wood-Forbes Commission to investigate conditions in the Philippines.
+In 1921, US President Harding sent William Cameron Forbes and Leonard Wood as heads of the Wood-Forbes Commission to investigate conditions in the Philippines.
 The Commission concluded that Filipinos were not yet ready for independence from the United States, a finding that was widely criticized in the Philippines.